-- 3. Within 28 days of becoming a member of the Authority, you must notify the Monitoring Officer of any disclosable pecuniary interests you have at that time.
+- 23. Within 28 days of becoming a member of the Authority, or of knowing you have a disclosable pecuniary interest, you must notify the Monitoring Officer.
 You must also draw attention to any relevant interest, where it is required or appropriate to do so, in any proceeding of the Council or its Committees with which you are involved or in any communications with any colleague, officer or outside body in your role as a member.
-Such disclosures must be made even if the interest has already been included in the register of interests or where there is a notification pending to the Monitoring Officer. - 4.
+Such registration and disclosures must be made even if the interest has already been included in the register of interests or where there is a notification pending to the Monitoring Officer. - 24.
 You should approach the Authority's Monitoring Officer if you feel that your interest should be treated as sensitive because it could lead to you, or a person connected with you, being subject to violence or intimidation.
 If it is agreed that you have such an interest, you will be obliged to register it but details will not be disclosed in the published version of the register.
 Similarly, when at a meeting, you only need to state the fact that you have a disclosable interest, and not details of the interest itself.

-Part A: Disclosable Pecuniary Interests
+Disclosable Pecuniary Interests

-The following will constitute pecuniary interests for the purposes of section 30(3) of the Localism Act 2011.
+25. The following will constitute pecuniary interests for the purposes of section 30(3) of the Localism Act 2011 profit or gain.

-Employment, office, trade, profession Any employment, office, trade, or vacation profession or vocation carried on for profit or gain.
+Employment, office, trade, profession or vocation